googleforgames/agones/site/content/en/docs/Guides/metrics.md

 ### Grafana installation

 Grafana is a open source time series analytics platform which supports Prometheus data source.
-We can also install easily import pre-built dashboards.
+We can also easily import pre-built dashboards.

 First we will install [Agones dashboard](#grafana-dashboards) as [config maps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) in our cluster.